Asian Markets Mostly Down After Healthy Week, Eyes On Virus - UrduPoint

 The dial-back on equity markets was reflected on foreign exchanges, where high-yielding, riskier currencies such as the South Korean won and Indonesian rupiah were down against the dollar.

-Still, oil extended gains on hopes that OPEC and other key producers will unveil a huge output cut to offset a virus-fuelled plunge in demand for the commodity from key consumer China.
+Oil was flat as OPEC and other key producers consider a huge output cut to offset a virus-fuelled plunge in demand for the commodity from key consumer China.

 With millions of people in China in lockdown, travel severely restricted and factories staying closed, the country's energy use is expected to have been severely hit.